 Purchase Gifts Early

-Make room in your budget to purchase gifts little by little.
+Make room in your money budget to purchase gifts little by little.
 This helps so your finances don’t spiral out of control from November to December.
 To be blunt, planning ahead won’t necessarily make you immune to credit card debt.
 But it is a way to ensure you’ve got breathing space both for paying off your debts and spending during the season.
 Planning will let you understand if there’s any spending you can do without, freeing up money for holiday spending.
 A detailed plan will help you make payments on time – avoiding penalties and avoidable interest payments.